MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 **Resolution**

 To resolve, try to restart the instance.
-If issue persists, report to the development team.
+If the issue persists, report to the development team.

 ### Issue: Update is taking more than 3 hours -> FAILS eventually